jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

     just key : 0.0 %
 ```

-> From the second table, we can see that `key` appears at the beginning or end of the keys in bst about 0.2% of the time for each case, while it appears somewhere in the middle of the sequences of keys 98% of the time.
+> From the second table, we can see that `key` appears at the beginning or end of the keys in `bst` about ~~10%~~ 0.5% of the time for each case, while it appears somewhere in the middle of the sequences of keys ~~75%~~ 98% of the time.
 This looks quite reasonable.
-On the other hand, in almost 90% of tests, key is not found in the tree at all!
+On the other hand, _in almost ~~80%~~ 90% of tests, key is not found in the tree at all!_

-The actual numbers for Quickcheck are better in the sense that the various positions occur more frequently: 10% beginning or end, 75% in the middle and 80% key not in tree.
+>

-For some of the properties we defined, this will result in quite inefficient testing.
+> For some of the properties we defined, this will result in quite inefficient testing.
 For example, consider the postcondition for insert:

 ```java
 @Property